rafaco/InAppDevTools/README.md

 ### Using noop flavor <a name="noop"/>
 One side effects is that our library resources will increase your release apk size with never used code.
-We provide a tiny noop version, that also allow you to keep your source integrations/references with our library.
+We provide a tiny noop version and recommended it for release compilations.
+This also allow you to keep references to our library in your release soures.

-Use conditional dependencies prepending to implementation your build type or flavor.
+To add conditional Gradle dependencies, prepend build type or your flavors to our dependency implementations.
 ```gradle
 dependencies {
     debugImplementation 'es.rafaco.inappdevtools:androidx:0.0.50'